f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

 An Awesome collection of resources for Targeted Individuals.
-(Modern Zersetzung program - global rude violations of human rights at planetary scale).
+Modern Zersetzung program - global rude violations of human rights at planetary scale using high-tech weapons.

 You will find here all about RNM (Remote Neural Monitoring),Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults, Gaslighting.